toylocator/toylocator/README.md

 See more on [training on the AWS](training)

 #### 4. Inference
-- simplification: live video -> image of scene
-- testing prep: manually label objects from scenes
-- ***input***: image of scene, live feed from camera
+- ***input***: live feed from camera
 - ***input***: object name (e.g., blue dump truck)
 - ***input***: trained models
 - ***output***: rectangular on the image or display
 - See more on [inference from images or camera](inferences)
+- simplification: live video -> image of scene
+- testing prep: manually label objects from scenes

 ## Problem